➥ Loading Saint Helena Island Info

 Strictly, it should be written Rupert’s - it’s named after a ‘Rupert’ - but the apostrophe is never included.

 It is commonly told that the valley is so named because Prince Rupert of the Rhine (1619-1682) landed there when he visited St Helena on a voyage home from India.
-Only one historical document seems to exist to support this claim.
-And it would be strange for Prince Rupert to have landed in this valley, when the main settlement (such as it was) was in Chapel Valley (now James Valley) just next door.
+Only one historical document seems to exist to support this claim, but it would be strange for Prince Rupert to have landed in this valley, when the main settlement (such as it was) was in Chapel Valley (now James Valley) just next door.
 Ruperts Valley was then Seine Valley and was uninhabited.
 The Wikipedia seems to accept this explanation, but we have uncovered an alternative.

 In the 1650s, Prince Rupert, after an outstanding military career on the side of the King in the English Civil War, upon defeat is said to have turned to piracy, operating on the South Atlantic Trade Route.
 Dutch captain Jan Riebeck, travelling up from the Cape in February 1652, writes about his ship being equipped with numerous guns for the fear of Prince Rupert.
 It is said Rupert used St Helena as a base, preferring the less populated valley to the east of James (then Chapel) Bay - and hence it is now known as Ruperts Valley.